wolfgangfist/gema/README.md

    - Sets up PyTorch with CUDA 12.4 support
    - Creates virtual environment and installs required packages
    - Optionally downloads the model file
+   - **IMPORTANT**: If the script just git pulls and stops without installing dependencies, close it and run it once more
+   - **IMPORTANT**: If you encounter a .venv issue, delete the .venv folder and run verbose-win-setup.bat again - this should fix the issue

 2. **Run fix-torch-compile.bat**
    - Patches the Moshi library to fix PyTorch compilation errors